zszabo-rh/lightspeed-stack/CONTRIBUTING.md

 because the copied file is an executable script (so from GIT point of view it is unsafe to enable it automatically).

+### Code coverage measurement

+During testing, code coverage is measured.
+If the coverage is below defined threshold (see `pyproject.toml` settings for actual value stored in section `[tool.coverage.report]`), tests will fail.
+We measured and checked code coverage in order to be able to develop software with high quality.

+Code coverage reports are generated in JSON and also in format compatible with [_JUnit_ test automation framework](https://junit.org/junit5/).
+It is also possible to start `make coverage-report` to generate code coverage reports in the form of interactive HTML pages.
+These pages are stored in the `htmlcov` subdirectory.
+Just open the index page from this subdirectory in your web browser.

 ### Type hints checks